MouseMouse625/Monotony/README.md

 # Monotony

->   Platformers are supposed to have varied level styles, dynamic movement, and creative approaches to the same, core idea.
-Right?
+>   platformers are supposed to have varied level styles, dynamic movement, and creative approaches to the same, core idea. right?

 ## Description